August 2012, Poppelsdorfer Allee, Bonn, Germany. (Courtesy: Hamdi Zorgati.)

 | Teaching statement (pdf)

-Starting July 2016 I will be moving to Colgate University as a tenure-track Assistant Professor of Mathematics.
+Starting July 2016 I will be moving to Colgate University as an Assistant Professor of Mathematics.

 Research interests: Probability, Analysis and Mathematical Physics on rough spaces or metric measure spaces (such as fractals).